KKhosla7/Installation-Guides/Redis.md

 * Load and start **Redis service**: `$ brew services start redis`
 * Verify **Redis service** is up and running: `$ brew services list`

+## Notes

-> Note: If you don't want/need a background service you can just run: redis-server /usr/local/etc/redis.conf
+- If you don't want/need a background service you can just run:  `redis-server /usr/local/etc/redis.conf`
+- Check If the **Redis server** is running: `redis-cli ping`